Anna Rosling Rönnlund: Life

-In 2017, she spoke at the TED conference where she explained the power of Data visualization.
+In 2017, Rönnlund spoke at the TED conference where she explained the power of Data visualization.

 In 2017, she collaborated with Hans Rosling for his book titled Factfulness alongside Ola Rosling.

-She sees many benefits of working on different projects with family.
+Rönnlund sees many benefits of working on different projects with family.
 In an interview with W Insight portal, she talks about flexibility, convenience and being more open working with her husband.
 She also admits her children "came up on stage a few times."

 On the fifth of November 2018, Anna and Ola Rosling were promoted to honorary doctorates at the University of Skövde in connection with the school's academic celebrations.